 Redesdale marched south to join with Warwick’s forces, bypassing the king at Nottingham.
 Meanwhile, the Earls of Pembroke and Devon marched north east with thousands of troops to join the king at Nottingham.
 Before the respective forces could unite, Redesdale’s and Pembroke’s armies encountered each other in Northamptonshire.
 The first encounter was close by some woodland near Northampton, when the rebels were attacked in line of march by a large detachment of Pembroke’s cavalry.
 But the rebels beat of the attack, forcing the cavalry to retreat to the main army, which had by now reached the Banbury area.

-The two armies were clearly maneuvering in south and west Northamptonshire but it is unclear from the primary sources exactly which routes they were following.
-By the night of the 25th July 1469 the Earls of Pembroke and Devon were in Banbury while the majority of the forces seem to have been several miles to the north east.
+The two armies were clearly manoeuvring in south and west Northamptonshire but it is unclear from the primary sources exactly which routes they were following.
+By the night of the 23rd July 1469 the Earls of Pembroke and Devon were in Banbury while the majority of the forces seem to have been several miles to the north east.
 They had probably advanced along the road towards Daventry, en-route for Nottingham.
 Meanwhile it seems likely that the rebel army was marching south westward from Northampton, possibly along the Banbury Lane, though others have suggested an approach via Daventry and then south west towards Banbury.
 That night the two armies, each aware of the other, lay in close proximity near Edgcote.
 After a skirmish took place close to Pembroke’s camp, a battle had become almost inevitable.

 Numerous books on the Wars of the Roses provide a context within which to view the Edgecote campaign.
 However the most recent which draws on new research is:

 Graham Evans, The Battle of Edgcote 1469, Northamptonshire Battlefields Society, Wroclaw, 2019